Open Space Is an Individual Community Decision

 • Trees and other vegetation provide some absorption of air pollution.

-• The experience of being outdoors in a variety of settings, and being exposed to sunlight and fresh air, might not be necessary for human happiness, but it's certainly a step in the right direction.
+• The experience of being outdoors in a variety of settings, and being exposed to sunlight and fresh air, might not be essential for human happiness, but it's certainly conducive to mental and physical health for many people.

 • Some of the spectacular natural features and entire landscapes that nature produces deserve to be experienced in context.